horizon-research/kd-Tree-Accelerator-Simulator/README.md

 - k-nearest-nighbours format: KNN \<X\> \<Y\> \<Z\> \<k\>

  ### Configuration input format:
-- Confgiurations can be entered line by line, and will be processed in that order
+- Configurations can be entered line by line, and will be processed in that order
 - There are a number of parameters for the acclerator which can be configured
 - Pipelined vs Non-Pipelined
 - Number of PEs
 - Joint vs Split Scratchpad (If split, scratchpad parameters will be entered once for each scratchpad)
 - Scratchpad Size (bytes)
 - Number of Scratchpad Banks
-- Example
+- Examples
   > PIPELINED 4 SPLIT 512000 4 512000 4 512000 4
+  > NON_PIPELINED 1 JOINT 512000 8